ponodoro/justdanceonline/README.md

 # justdancebest (JDCS)
-Just Dance Custom Server API, used for Just Dance Best.
+My version of Just Dance Custom Server API, used for Just Dance Best, I worked on up to June 2021.

 **JDCS (Just Dance Custom Service)** is a mock-up of **Just Dance Unlimited (JMCS)** servers by Ubisoft.